KMYT-TV: KMYT: MyNetworkTV

 In March 2012, Providence Equity Partners announced it was seeking a buyer for the Newport Television stations.
 Four months later, it announced the sale of most of the stations, with Cox Media Group acquiring Newport's stations in Tulsa and Jacksonville.
 Cox also owned five Tulsa radio stations.
 Cox Media Group was acquired in 2019 by Apollo Global Management.
 In 2022, it sold KMYT-TV, KOKI-TV and 16 other stations to Imagicomm Communications, an affiliate of the parent company of the INSP cable channel, for $488 million in 2022.
 Imagicomm sold seven of the stations, including KMYT-TV and KOKI-TV, to Todd Parkin's Rincon Broadcasting Group in 2025.

+Sinclair Broadcast Group, owner of KTUL in Tulsa, entered into various agreements with Rincon on February 1, 2026, including an option it exercised that month to buy KMYT-TV for $4.125 million.
+The agreements also saw the Fox affiliation move to a subchannel of KTUL.
+The sale was completed on April 14.

 Technical information and subchannels

 KMYT-TV broadcasts from a transmitter in Coweta.
 The station's signal is multiplexed: